proinsias/proinsias.github.io/_posts/2017/2017-03-03-Nix-Convert-file-contents-to-lower-case.md

 ---
 layout: single
-title: 'Nix: Convert file contents to lower case with tr'
+title: "Nix: Convert file contents to lower case with tr"
 excerpt: tr is short for translate characters
 date: 2017-03-03
 last_modified_at: 2023-04-26 13:22:37